jsjoeio/100-days-twilio-twitter/logs.md

 ### Day 53: 9/13/2018
 Today was a big success! 🙌🏼 Worked on 6.00.1x - solved the last problem in pset1 in Python.
 Slowly getting better at writing algorithms and understanding compsci fundamentals. 😄

+### Day 54: 9/14/2018
+Made some good progress on 6.00.1x - almost done with Week 3.
+Last thing I need to do is finish guessing exercise for secret number